Land recycling: Leaders in Energy and Environmental Design Certification

 As of 2009 the green movement has started to emphasize the Leadership in Energy and Environmental Design (LEED) Green Building Rating System, a certification system that rewards the design, construction and operation of high-performance green buildings.
 LEED certification signifies incorporation of smart building design and technology to reduce energy use and minimize waste.
-However, even if a building is energy-efficient, the energy required to travel to and from a LEED certified site may well exceed the energy saved through energy-efficient features.
-LEED certified buildings and other developments best benefit climate change when they reuse infill sites and access existing resources.
+However, even if a building is energy-efficient, the energy required to travel to and from a LEED-certified site may well exceed the energy saved through energy-efficient features.
+LEED-certified buildings and other developments best benefit climate change when they reuse infill sites and access existing resources.

 LEED Certification can also benefit the occupant of the reused building.
-As sustainability becomes more prioritized within the building movement, having a LEED certified building becomes more desirable This certification may persuade public opinion and encourage more of the population to seek services by a company that prioritizes sustainability.
-In addition to this, some governmental bodies provide monetary benefits for prioritizing a sustainable cite such as tax breaks and stipends.
+As sustainability becomes more prioritized within the building movement, having a LEED-certified building becomes more desirable.
+This certification may persuade public opinion and encourage more of the population to seek services by a company that prioritizes sustainability.
+In addition to this, some governmental bodies provide monetary benefits for prioritizing a sustainable site such as tax breaks and stipends.

 Sustainability

 Sustainability involves meeting the needs of the present without compromising the ability of future generations to meet their own needs.

-By encouraging the recycling rather than the consumption of land, land recycling promotes smart growth and responsible, sustainable patterns of development.
+By encouraging recycling rather than the consumption of land, land recycling promotes smart growth and responsible, sustainable patterns of development.
 A 2001 study by George Washington University shows that for every acre of brownfield redeveloped, 4.5 acre of undeveloped land is conserved.

 Public Policies and Private Decisions Affecting the Redevelopment of Brownfields: An Analysis of Critical Factors, Relative Weights and Areal Differentials.
 As most brownfields and other abandoned sites are typically situated in urban areas, they tap into existing nearby infrastructure, limiting the need to build new roads, gridlines, and amenities, thereby reducing further land consumption.
 Each infill development prevents sprawl into open space, forests and agricultural land, preserving acres of undeveloped land.